ctb/2023-equitable-efficient/docs/project-management.md

 Before organizing any meetings, define the project clearly and put together a single, centralized list of resources for people to consult.

-??? note "checklists"
+???+ note "Checklist for initial organization"

-    - [ ] Define the project, including scope, timeline, and outputs.
+    - [ ] Define the project clearly, including scope, timeline, and outputs.
+    - [ ] Determine desired meeting frequency.
     - [ ] Create a central list of documents, including a running agenda document.